r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 compiler toolchains (GCC with binutils vs LLVM) and indeed the distribution file names are different.

-R-devel (to become R 4.4.0) initially used Rtools43, but switched to Rtools44 before the release of R 4.4.0.
+R-devel (to become R 4.5.0) initially uses Rtools44, but may be switched to a later version of Rtools before the release of R 4.5.0.

 Rtools44 (for Intel) is best tested on Windows 10 and Windows Server 2022.
 It is sometimes tested on Windows 11 and expected to work there well because